-- 37. In particular, the auditor communicates clearly that assurance is not provided on internal control, but rather that control procedures are examined only to the extent that reliance thereon might enable a reductione in other audit work.
+- 40. The auditor's responses in respect of questions on internal control are provided within the context of the financial report audit.
+An audit of a financial report conducted in accordance with Australian Auditing Standards is not designed to, and therefore does not, provide sufficient appropriate evidence on which to base an opinion on the adequacy of the internal control structure.
+Evidence on which to base an opinion on internal control would require the application of audit procedures beyond the scope of an audit of a financial report. - 41.
+In particular, the auditor communicates clearly that assurance is not provided on internal control, but rather that control procedures are examined only to the extent that reliance thereon might enable modification to the nature, timing or extent of other audit work.
 An auditor engaged to report on the financial report has no responsibility under Australian Auditing Standards to understand and evaluate the internal control structure beyond that level sufficient to plan and develop an effective audit approach unless there is a specific statutory, regulatory or additional contractual requirement to the contrary.
 Questions regarding internal control should be addressed to those charged with governance who are responsible for ensuring that an adequate internal control structure exists.
-(See also paragraph 264(g) above.) - 36.38.
-Where reference to internal control is included in a KAM, the auditor, exercising professional judgement, limits responses to members' questions, to the reason why internal control was considered to be a higher level of risk; and the audit procedures performed.
+(See also paragraph 29(g) above.) - 42.
+Where reference to internal control is included in a KAM, the auditor, exercising professional judgement, limits responses to members' questions, to the reason why internal control was considered most significant in the audit and the audit procedures performed or that internal control procedures were performed as part of the response in addressing a KAM.